Dealing with Rodents on the Homestead (And How I Got Rid of Them)

+Dealing with rodents on the homestead.
 Yep, I said it.
-Rodents on the homestead.
 Plump, brown, smarter-than-you rodents.
 Nobody really wants to talk about this.
 Why?
 Because it’s kind of gross.
 There’s this taboo with rodents, and I totally get it.
 I don’t quite understand the people who have rats as pets but to each their own.
 On the other hand, my feelings towards rodents were neutral until we moved on the homestead.
 I debated writing this because I felt so ashamed that it happened to me.
 My farm had rats.
 But it’s just that.
 My farm HAD rats.
 It’s not something never happens, and it happens more often than you think.
 But as I said, nobody wants to talk about it.

 The first time I turned on the hen house light late at night and saw a rat I seriously thought I might wet my britches, run inside the house, and move immediately.
 I knew that seeing rodents on the homestead might be a possibility.
 I live on an acre of land with a 2-acre vacant lot with a house to my right and 2 acres in front and behind me and to my left.
 Where there is land and where there is food to eat and water to drink, there are rodents.
 I also live around many houses who also have farm animals.
 Whether you want to believe it or not, it’s all part of nature.